styleguidist/react-styleguidist/docs/Cookbook.md

 }
 ```

-You may also want to use MiniCssExtractPlugin.loader in conjunction when loading 3rd-party CSS.
+You may also want to use [MiniCssExtractPlugin](https://github.com/webpack-contrib/mini-css-extract-plugin#configuration) in conjunction when loading 3rd-party CSS.
+This will automatically add `<link rel="stylesheet" href="path/to/local/style.css" />` to your styleguide.

 ## How to use React Styleguidist with Preact?